KankakeeCommunityCollege/recover-newsroom/_posts/2021-08-05-vaccinated-claim-a-free-class.md

 KCC is returning to mostly in-person learning, while also offering some classes in online and "hybrid" formats.
 Hybrid courses are partially in-person and partially online.

 For more information about the free class incentive, email or phone the college's Accounting Office at [accountingoffice@kcc.edu](mailto:accountingoffice@kcc.edu)&nbsp;or phone 815-802-8140.

+KCC has other sources of funds for Fall 2021 enrollment detailed in another news article titled "[Fall 2021 funds for students](https://news.kcc.edu/2021/07/28/fall-2021-funds-for-students.html)."